 If the person you are caring for has symptoms

-If the individual you are providing care and support for has symptoms of COVID-19 then you should minimise the risk through safe working practices by using personal protective equipment and disposing of it safely.
+If you are caring for a client who has symptoms of COVID-19 then you should minimise the risk through safe working practices, by using personal protective equipment and disposing of it safely.

 Providing home care